i8sumPi/diagrams/README.md

 This is perfect for creating accurate diagrams when solving geometry problems, or when creating geometry problems. <br>
 Diagrams can create an image like the one below:
 ![something went wrong with displaying the image](http://kiraprograms.com/diagramsExampleImg.png)
-## Save the end result
-There are 2 ways of doing this:
-1. Take a screenshot of the computer screen.
-2. Right click the image and choose *Save image as...* or *Copy image*.

 # Setting up the screen:
 Change the pixel size to 100 (1 pixel becomes 100 pixels): <br>
 ```javascript